-Welcome to our Nikken Water Filter vs Berkey comparison guide.
+Welcome to our Nikken Water Filter vs Berkey comparison.
 We’ve had the pleasure of reviewing both of these water filtration systems in the past, and now we’re bringing you our head-to-head comparison to show you why these two filters are very different.

 |Model||Nikken PiMag Waterfall||Big Berkey (BK4X2-BB)|